myscale/MyScaleDB/README.md

-## MyScaleDB
+# MyScaleDB

 **MyScale** is a open-source cloud-native SQL vector database optimized for AI applications and solutions, built on the open-source **ClickHouse** database, allowing us to effectively manage massive volumes of data for the development of robust and scalable AI applications.
 Some of the most significant benefits of using MyScale include:

-* **Built for AI applications:** Manages and supports the analytical processing of structured and vectorized data on a single platform.
+* **Built for AI applications:** Manages and supports search and analytical processing of structured and vectorized data on a single platform.
-* **Built for performance and scalability:** Cutting-edge OLAP database architecture to perform operations on vectorized data at incredible speeds and scalability.
+* **Built for performance and scalability:** Cutting-edge OLAP database architecture combined with advanced vector algorithms to perform operations on vectorized data at incredible speeds and scalability.
-* **Built for universal accessibility**: SQL is the only programming language needed to interact with MyScale.
+* **Built for universal accessibility**: SQL with vector-related functions is the only programming language needed to interact with MyScale.

-Compared with other products/platforms' customized APIs, MyScale is more powerful yet simpler to use; thus, suitable for a large community of programmers.
+Compared with the customized APIs of specialzied vector databases, MyScale is [more powerful, performant and cost-effective](https://myscale.com/blog/myscale-outperform-specialized-vectordb/) yet simpler to use; thus, suitable for a large community of programmers.
+Compared with integrated vector databases such as PostgreSQL with pgvector and ElasticSearch with vector extension, MyScale consumes much lower resources and [achieves much better accuracy/speed at structured and vector joint queries](https://myscale.com/blog/myscale-vs-postgres-opensearch/), such as filtered search.

-MyScale is a cost-effective, highly scalable data management solution that simplifies the handling of complex AI demands, eliminating the need for multiple, costly specialized data systems.
-With its standard SQL support, you can seamlessly query multiple data modalities through a single interface, allowing you to leverage structured, vector, text, time-series and more data types simultaneously with a single SQL query.
-This streamlined approach ensures rapid and efficient processing, saving time and reducing complexity, empowering you to tackle AI and big data tasks with ease.
+Last but not least, with MyScale's SQL support and [rich data types and functions](https://myscale.com/docs/en/functions/), you can seamlessly manage and query multiple data modalities in a unified system, allowing you to leverage structured, vector, text, time-series and more data types simultaneously with a single SQL query.
+This streamlined approach ensures rapid and efficient processing, saving time and reducing complexity, empowering you to tackle AI/LLM and big data tasks with ease.

 ## Why MyScaleDB